Acurox® with Niacin Tablets

 Expectations Product Labeling

-The FDA has publicly stated that explicit claims of abuse deterrence will not be permitted in product labeling unless such claims are supported by double blind controlled clinical studies demonstrating an actual reduction in product abuse by patients or drug abusers.
-We believe the cost, time and practicality of designing and implementing clinical studies adequate to support explicit labeling claims of abuse deterrence are prohibitive.
+The FDA has publicly stated that abuse-deterrent label claims or indications require robust, long-term epidemiological data supporting a change in levels of abuse in the community over a reasonably long period of time.
+We believe the cost, time and practicality of designing and implementing clinical studies, as opposed to epidemiology studies, adequate to support explicit labeling claims of abuse deterrence are prohibitive.
 The FDA has stated that scientifically derived data and information describing the physical characteristics of a product candidate and/or the results of laboratory and clinical studies simulating product abuse may be acceptable to include in the product label.
-We included in the proposed labeling of our NDA for Acurox® with Niacin Tablets both a physical description of the abuse deterrent characteristics and information from our laboratory and clinical studies designed to simulate the relative difficulty of abusing our product candidates.
-The extent to which such information will be included in the FDA approved product label will be subject to discussions with and agreement by the FDA as part of the NDA review process.
-Because the FDA closely regulates promotional materials, even if the FDA initially approves labeling that includes a description of the abuse deterrent characteristics of the product, the FDA will continue to review the acceptability of promotional labeling claims and product advertising campaigns for our product candidates.
+We intend to include in the labels of our Aversion® Technology product candidates (whether with or without niacin) both a physical description of the abuse deterrent characteristics and information from our laboratory and clinical studies designed to simulate the relative difficulty of abusing our product candidates.
+The extent to which such information will be included in the FDA approved product label will be subject of our discussions with an agreement by the FDA as part of the NDA review process for each of our product candidates.
+Further, because FDA closely regulates promotional materials, even if FDA initially approves labeling that includes a description of the abuse deterrent characteristics of the product, the FDA’s Division Drug Marketing, Advertising, and Communication (i.e. DDMAC) will continue to review the acceptability of promotional labeling claims and product advertising campaigns for our marketed products.